GRCHive/grchive/README.dev.md

 - `SECURITY_KEY_0`: A key used to encrypt webserver cookies.
 - `SECURITY_KEY_1`: A key used to encrypt webserver cookies.
 - `HMAC_KEY`: A key used to generate HMACs (e.g. for uploading/downloading from Google Cloud Sorage).
+- `USE_ANALYTICS`: Whether to insert Google Tag Manager code on the webserver.

 ### Sendgrid